AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/medicationstatement-detailed-1-intro.md

     * A medicine item that has not yet been taken or has never been taken should be represented with taken 'n'.
     * A medicine item the patient is currently taking or has taken should be represented with taken 'y'.

+* MedicationStatement effective should be interpreted in regards to the combination of status and/or taken values:
+    * When taken is 'n' and status is 'active' 'on-hold' or 'intended', the effective[x] is the interval of time during which it is being asserted  the patient intends to take or is instructed to take a medicine item
+    * When taken is 'y' and status is 'active', 'on-hold' or 'intended', the effective[x] is the interval of time during which it is being asserted that the patient is taking a medicine.
+The end date of the period is expected to be omitted; if included, the end date represents the date the patient is expected to stop taking a medicine item.
+    * When taken is 'n' and status is 'completed', the effective[x] is the interval of time during which it is being asserted that the patient was not taking a medicine.
+    * When taken is 'y' and status is 'completed', the effective[x] is the interval of time during which it is being asserted that the patient was taking a medicine.

+* If structured dosage is included,

 * Additinal information about a medicine item that cannot be included in one of the existing elements is expected to be included in note.

-* MedicationStatement effective[x] is expected to be included.
-* MedicationStatement effective should be interpreset in regards to the taken value:
-    * When taken is 'n', the effective
-    * When taken is 'y',
-  * Expected end date of a medicine item that a patient is currently taking is expected to be recorded as the end date in the effectivePeriod.
-  *